mrjones2014/codesettings.nvim/README.md

 ## API

 - `require('codesettings').setup(opts?: CodesettingsConfig)`
-  - Initialize the plugin and apply configuration.
-Must be called for custom configs to take effect.
-  - Options match the "Configuration" section above.
+  - Initialize the plugin.
+You only need to call this for `jsonls_integration` and `jsonc_filetype` to work, or to customize the local filepaths to look for.
+It is _not_ required for your local configs to take effect (unless you customize the local config file paths).

 - `require('codesettings').with_local_settings(lsp_name: string, config: table): table`
   - Loads settings from the configured files, extracts relevant settings for the given LSP based on its schema, and deep-merges into `config.settings`.
 Returns the merged config.